-11. Pre Boating Safety Checks
+4.0 Pre Boating Safety Checks

+a.
 Control commission may check any boat going afloat.
 It is the responsibility of the clubs, coaches and crews to ensure their equipment meets the minimum standard laid down in 'RowSafe' and BR Rules of Racing before being racing.

+b.
 Where a check is undertaken by Control Commission, the following must be checked by way of a request to a member of the crew:

+- bow balls

-- condition of the hull including integrity of buoyancy compartment covers - how halls - foot release/heel restraints - coxes ability to escape from front loader boats
+- condition of the hull including integrity of buoyancy compartment covers

+- heel restraints

+- buoyancy

-- forward riggers - cox lifejacket and weight
+- cox lifejacket

+- c.
+Notes: